Shadow-Blaxe-123/2048-game/README.md

 ***

 I also learnt that AI always makes stuff too overcomplicated.
 I had used ChatGPT to vibe code me the Board and Tile UI.
-It for some reason decided to put both components in a single and made it by importing "React.FC".
+It for some reason decided to put both components in a single file and made it by importing "React.FC".
 I told it to not add any logic but it still did it anyway.
 I had to spend a good amount of time fixing the slop it generated.
-But at least the UI looked good, even though I could made it just by copying a Youtuber because the board UI is as generic as it gets.
+But at least the UI looked good, even though I could have made it just by copying a Youtuber because the board UI is as generic as it gets.